Howie Shanks

 Howard Samuel Shanks (July 21, 1890 – July 30, 1941) was an American professional baseball outfielder.
 He played in Major League Baseball (MLB) from 1912 to 1925 for the Washington Senators, Boston Red Sox, and New York Yankees.

-Shanks made his professional baseball debut in 1909, and was drafted by the Senators after the 1911 season.
-Shanks made his MLB debut with the Senators in 1912, and played for them until they traded him to the Red Sox after the 1922 season.
+Shanks made his professional baseball debut in 1909.
+The Senators drafted him and he played for them from 1912 until they traded him to the Red Sox after the 1922 season.
 After two seasons with Boston, he was traded to the Yankees for his final MLB season.
 Regarded as one of the better defensive players in baseball, Shanks began his MLB career as an outfielder, but he also played as shortstop for Washington and as a utility infielder for Boston and New York.
 He was considered an "ordinary hitter".
 After his playing career, Shanks served as a coach for the Cleveland Indians and coached and managed in the minor leagues.

 Early life

 Shanks was born on July 21, 1890, in Chicago, Illinois.
-His father, Samuel Shanks, immigrated to the United States from Ireland and lived in Youngstown, Ohio, before moving to Chicago, and then Monaca, Pennsylvania.
+His father, Samuel Shanks, immigrated to the United States from Ireland and lived in Youngstown, Ohio, before moving to Chicago.
 He was the second oldest of five children born to Samuel and Elizabeth (née Oatey) Shanks.
+After living in Chicago, the family moved to Monaca, Pennsylvania.

 Shanks attended public schools in Monaca, including Monaca High School.
 In 1907, he began playing semi-professional baseball in Monaca.
 Shanks played for a semi-professional team in Rochester, Pennsylvania, in 1908 that was run by former Major League Baseball player Tom McCreery.